Implementing Javascript Stack Using an Array

 Introduction to the stack data structure

 A stack is a data structure that holds a list of elements.
-A stack works based on the LIFO principle i.e., Last In, First out, meaning that the most recently added element is the first one to remove.
+It operates based on the LIFO principle (Last In, First Out), meaning the most recently added element is the first to be removed.

 A stack has many applications.
-For example, the simplest one is to reverse a word.
-To do it, you push a word into the stack, letter by letter, and pop the letters from the stack.
+For example, to reverse a word, you push each letter of the word into the stack and then pop the letters out.

-The other applications of the stack are “undo” mechanism in text editors, syntax parsing, function call, and expression conversion (infix to postfix, infix to prefix, postfix to infix, and prefix to infix).
+The other applications of the stack include the “undo” mechanism in text editors, syntax parsing, function call, and expression conversion (infix to postfix, infix to prefix, postfix to infix, and prefix to infix).

-JavaScript Array type provides the push() and pop() methods that allow you to use an array as a stack.
+JavaScript Array provides the push() and pop() methods, allowing you to use an array as a stack.

 push() method

-The push() method allows you to add one or more elements to the end of the array.
+The push() method adds one or more elements to the end of the array.
 The push() method returns the value of the length property that specifies the number of elements in the array.

 let stack = [];